 The best known example of a hardware tube compressor is the legendary Fairchild 670.

-Understanding VCA, FET, optical, and tube compression can help you make informed decisions on what to use where.
+Understanding VCA, FET, optical, tube, and PWM compression can help you make informed decisions on what to use where.
 They each have fundamentally different sonic characteristics based on the technology inside making them work.

 Plugins emulate styles of compression as well as individual hardware units, so you can make use of all the types of audio compressors in your mixes!